PUNK SHADOWS AVAILABLE NOW

 The group was voted among the top three best live shows at the FME by influential music website Consequence of Sound.
-One of their performances at the Silver Sound Showdown in New York City even landed them the prize of a free music video.
+One of their performances at the Silver Sound Showdown in New York City even landed them a free music video.

 Now signed to Simone Records, Blood and Glass are gearing up to release their sophomore album, Punk Shadows.

-As Lisa Moore puts it: “The ultimate goal behind each of our recordings is derived from an advice from Jean Leloup: “Quand c’est le fun, c’est le fun… et quand c’est pas le fun, c’est pas bon.”
-[When it’s fun, it’s fun … when it’s not… it’s not good].
+As Lisa Moore puts it: “The ultimate goal behind each of our recordings is derived from an advice we got from Jean Leloup: “Quand c’est le fun, c’est bon… et quand c’est pas le fun, c’est pas bon.”
+[When it’s fun, it sounds good … when it’s not… well, it simply doesn’t sound good].
 And that’s the very spirit that has allowed Blood and Glass to maintain their artistic freedom.

-Punk Shadows is due in March 2017, on Simone Records.
+Punk Shadows was released March 24, 2017 under Simone Records.